 Carolina ash (Fraxinus caroliniana) and pumpkin ash (F. profunda) are among six species that face severe pest threats but have a high capacity to adapt (according to CAPTURE project).
 For this reason, conservation and the facilitation of resistance through breeding are high priorities.
 Several other ash species that have not yet been infested by EAB may eventually experience extensive mortality, and because they tend to be rare, CAPTURE ranked them high for conservation and the facilitation of resistance.
 Such species include Texas ash (Fraxinus albicans), velvet ash (F. velutina), Chihuahua ash (F. papillosa), fragrant ash (F. cuspidata), Berlandier ash (F. berlandieriana), and Gregg ash (F. greggii).

 EAB is also known to attack another, related, genus of trees: fringetrees (Cionanthus spp.).
 EAB attacks on fringetrees were first noticed by Dr. Don Cipollini of Wright State University in Ohio in 2014 (Hannah, 2014).
 Initially, it was uncertain whether EAB could establish in the Cionanthus genus.
 However, by summer 2015, Dr. Cipollini demonstrated that EAB attacked fringetrees across a wide area – including much of Ohio and parts of Illinois.
 EAB attacks on fringetrees appear to occur when EAB populations are high (Entomology Today, 2015).
-This could have implications for the white fringetree (C. virinicus) which is native to North America.
-Wild populations of C. virinicus grow from New Jersey south to Florida and west to Texas; it has also grown in popularity as an ornamental plant in a wider area of the country.
-While C. virinicus appears to be a poor reservoir for sustaining EAB where it is planted in low densities (e.g., arboreta), it might be a better refuge in locations where it is more abundant, (e.g., in the wild) (Ellison et al. 2020).
-This is most likely to occur in the heart of the native range of white fringetree in the southeastern United States where this tree grows most densely in the wild.
+This could have implications for the white fringetree (C. virginicus) which is native to North America.
+Wild populations of C. virginicus grow from New Jersey south to Florida and west to Texas; it has also grown in popularity as an ornamental plant in a wider area of the country.
+In laboratory and field studies, Callahan (2024) found that in white fringetree, most EAB larvae died in 1st or 2nd instar – before a suitable stage for parasitism by one of BC agents, Spathius agrili.
+EAB can mature on fringetrees, but it is doubted that they will do so in sufficient numbers to serve as a reservoir for EAB (Callahan, 2024).

 In laboratory tests, a few EAB larvae also survived in the more distantly related devilwood tree (Osmanthus americanus).
 EAB did not, however, survive in the Chinese fringetree (Chionanthus retusus).
 Since Chinese fringetree is native to the same parts of China as is EAB, it may have evolved chemicals that protect it from the insect (Entomology Today, 2015).
 While the newly discovered ability of EAB to infest fringetrees may not extend the geographic area that is vulnerable to invasion, it will increase the amount of trees killed as well as the associated economic and ecological damage.
 For example, in Missouri and Arkansas, white fringetree is one of the few trees or shrubs that grows on bald knobs and limestone/dolomite glades (LeDoux, 2014).